7ooyoungoh/7ooyoungoh/README.md

-# Welcome to my GitHub.
+# Welcome to my GitHub

 Hi.
 My name is Jooyoung, and I'm an undergraduate at Northwestern University studying Computer Science, Industrial Engineering, and Economics.
 I seek to continuously develop my experience in software development.
 Feel free to reach out
 at: [jooyoungoh2026@u.northwestern.edu](jooyoungoh2026@u.northwestern.edu)!

-# I'm familiar with:
+# I'm familiar with

 <table>
     <tr>